tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

     they are not properly within its scope.

-1. It is written somewhat generically for the whole PDP-8 family as of late 1978, where the PiDP-8/I project is focused on a single model from 1968.
+1. It is written somewhat generically for the whole PDP-8 family as of late 1978, whereas the PiDP-8/I project is focused on a single model from 1968.

 This document is [our](#license) attempt to fill these gaps.